Showing 151 - 160 of 178 Records

 - Date Created: 1922

 - Description: 1922 flag raising at the American Woolen Mills (AWM) in Winooski, Vermont, perhaps on the Fourth of July or on Labor Day, when AWM sponsored a Field Day for employees and their families.
 It appears to be summertime and a large crowd is gathered in Mill Park for the event.
-A corner of the speakers' stage is seen on the left.
-The street on the uphill side of the park is very likely West Center St., and Follett St. is off to the right.
-Photo 4 of five images that create a panoramic view when placed together.
+Automobiles are parked on both sides of West Canal Street in the background.
+Photo 5 of five images that create a panoramic view when placed together.

 - Parent Collections: Louis L. McAllister Photographs